nick96/basic-c-compile/README.md

 The file can also be run using the `run-current-buffer`.
 This will print the output to a temporary buffer which can be quit by pressing 'q'.

+This package assumes that a single C file is being compiled, however, it is easy to edit the Makefile to allow multiple files to be compiled together.